 Doctors and nurses are on their feet for long periods of time.
 That can lead to stress on the lower legs and feet, and that stress can come with many side-effects.
 Swollen legs are common among healthcare professionals, as are varicose veins and fatigue.
-At the end of a long day, these symptoms take a toll.
-They can lead to long-term health impacts.
+At the end of a long day, these symptoms take a toll and may lead to long-term health impacts.

 Pro Compression Socks for Nurses

-Healthcare workers need the best compression socks.
-High-quality compression socks will provide more reliable results and will hold up a longer time than their cheaper competitors.
+Healthcare workers need the best compression socks they can get.
+A pair of high-quality compression socks will provide more reliable results and will hold up a longer time than their cheaper competitors.
 Considering the sheer number of hours nurses spend on their feet, longevity is an important quality in compression socks.

-Dr. Motion socks also come in a great variety of patterns and designs.
+Dr. Motion offer socks socks in a great variety of different colors, patterns, and designs.
 You can pick socks that match with your scrubs while adhering to dress codes and your work environment.

 Choose the Right Socks

 Every individual needs the right compression socks.
 Medical socks are available from knee high to ankle socks.
 Getting the correct compression will maximize the benefits of the socks.
 Which compression is right for you will vary, but there are a few guidelines that can help you choose.